qinfengsama/Compressor-Based-Crop-Mapping/README.md

-# low-resource crop classification from multi-spectral time series using lossless compressors
+# Low-Resource Crop Classification from Multi-Spectral Time Series Using Lossless Compressors

 ## Dataset
 Since the dataset is too large, you can download the data we use from the following links of google drive: